 How is it performed?

-1. The treatment involves making a small incision, mostly in groin and inserting a small tube (catheter) which passes through blood vessel.
+1. The treatment involves making a small incision, usually in the groin, and inserting a small tube (catheter) which passes through the blood vessel.

 2. A device on top of the catheter will be deployed in the septum defect to seal the hole.

-3. Once the catheter is successfully placed in the catheter, the doctor starts using cardiac imaging system.
+3. Once the catheter is successfully in place, the doctor can start using a cardiac imaging system.